Diamondbacks vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 62.5% of the games this season when they were favored on the moneyline (10-6).
+- The Diamondbacks have been favored on the moneyline 17 total times this season.
+They've finished 10-7 in those games.

-- Arizona has a 5-3 record (winning 62.5% of its games) when playing as moneyline favorites of -150 or shorter.
+- Arizona has won all five games it has played as moneyline favorites with odds of -160 or shorter.

-- The Diamondbacks have an implied moneyline win probability of 60% in this game.
+- Based on this game's moneyline, the Diamondbacks have an implied win probability of 61.5%.

-- Arizona has played in 42 games with set over/under, and have combined with opponents to go over the total 21 times (21-20-1).
+- Arizona has played in 43 games with over/under set, and have combined with opponents to go over the total 22 times (22-20-1).

-- The Diamondbacks have had a spread set for just two games this season, and covered in both.
+- The Diamondbacks have had a run line set for just two contests this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.